shravanasati/shravanasati.github.io/content/posts/selenium/index.md

 ## Prerequisites

-Just intermediate-level knowledge of Python.
+Just intermediate-level knowledge of Python and HTML tags.
 That's all.
 I'll be explaining selenium along the way.
 This is essentially a selenium tutorial since I love project-based learning.

 {{< vs 3 >}}